katieamazing/katieamazing.github.io/_posts/2017-05-13-Python-Goodies.md

         print(next(iterator))
 {% endhighlight %}

 This produces a string output for FizzBuzz for the range (0,100].
-Other common applications of generators are processing number-theory sequences like the Fibonacci sequence or sequences of squares or Pythagorean triples.
+Other common applications of generators are processing number-theory sequences like the Fibonacci sequence, or sequences of squares, or Pythagorean triples.

 That's mostly what I have used generators for.
 They can also be used for more advanced concepts.
 I encourage you to do more research about generators if you're interested!